 There are several varieties of Syngonium plants available, each with its unique appearance and growth habits.
 One of the most wanted varieties is Syngonium Albo Variegata, her green leaves with large splashes of white make this variegated plant very unique.
 Other popular varieties include Syngonium Mottled, which has green leaves with splashes of white and dark green, and Syngonium Milk Confetti, which has green leaves with white and pink-colored variegation.
 Syngonium plants are relatively easy to care for and can adapt to a range of indoor conditions, making them a great choice for beginners or experienced plant parents alike.

 Are Syngoniums poisonous for your pets or children?

-Unfortunately the leaves, stems, roots and flowers of the Syngonium are toxic when eaten.
-This can really harm you, your children and pets.
-The calcium oxalate crystal in the plant is toxic and can cause symptoms like: pain and swelling in the mouth, lips and tongue and it can cause difficulty swallowing and excessive drooling.
-Of course we do not want to harm anyone so please place them away from you furry friends and children.
-Safety first!
+Unfortunately, yes.
+Syngonium leaves, stems, roots, and flowers are poisonous.
+This can really harm you, your children and your pets.
+The calcium oxalate crystal in the plant is toxic and can cause symptoms like pain and swelling in the mouth, lips and tongue, and it can cause difficulty swallowing and excessive drooling.
+Please keep them away from your furry friends and children.
+Safety always comes first!

 At PLNTS.com, you can buy different types of Syngonium plants, like the Syngonium Wendlandii, the Syngonium Mango Allusion, Syngonium White Butterfly and the Syngonium Maria Allusion.
 With so many varieties to choose from, there is Syngonium for everyone!
 Whether you like your Syngonium big from the start or prefer to grow them from tiny BabyPLNTS into full-grown PLNTS - buy Syngonium online at PLNTS.com.